Susanta’s arrival was like the scene from Harry Potter, in which he stole the flying car to get to Hogwarts – a place he always called his home.

 After we built The Digital Fellow on 1st April 2017, he became the mentor and coach for the interns who came to learn and work.

 Such men are rare.
 Susanta is a different breed.
 I thank his parents for making ‘Susanta’ possible.

-Thank you for being the pillar to my dreams.
+Thank you for being my rock.